 How can we be so cavalier about our wonderful hands?
 Hands that nurture and create?
 Hands that heal and protect?
 Our hands probably get a better workout than the rest of our bodies, but do we ever treat them to a massage?
 Probably not, so it might be time to be a bit more mindful about the many lifetimes of abuse we have inflicted on our poor hands and mend our ways.

 Cleanliness is closer to “goddessness” and we just love a nice moisture filled bar of soap and a new nail brush.
 If an antibacterial regimen is your thing, then please do so with care as they are so drying..
-Our lovely friend’s at EO organic lavender gel version has vitamin E and glycerin and kills germs without all those drying chemicals.
+Our lovely friends at EO make a organic lavender gel version which has vitamin E, glycerin and kills germs without all those drying chemicals.

 Scrubbing our hands with a Clinique exfoliator preps the skin for more nutrients just as it does for our faces.
 You don’t need to be too enthusiastic but do try to exfoliate once a week, before bedtime,followed by a thick layer of Clarins Restorative Care, locked into place with a pair of white cotton gloves.
 Your hands will feel like new after all this virtuous love.

 Add a cuticle oil or cream from nail guru Deborah Lippman while sitting through your next Netflix binge, keep it up and before long you might just toss those mean little cuticle nippers.
 Does anyone recall why we ever started cutting our cuticles in the first place?
 Creme Abricot is a Dior classic that smells wonderful and lasts forever.
 We love these tubes of goodness that rehydrate our hands from simple shea butter to the extravagant healing marine goodness of LaMer and a good feeling Supergoop lotion with a 40 SPF gives us an even better feeling.